Unobtainium: Similar terms

 Another largely synonymous term is wishalloy, although the sense is often subtly different in that a wishalloy usually does not exist at all, whereas unobtainium may merely be unavailable.

 A similar conceptual material in alchemy is the philosopher's stone, a mythical substance with the ability to turn lead into gold, or bestow immortality and youth.
 While the search to find such a substance was not successful, it did lead to discovery of a new element: phosphorus.

+In architecture, the term renderite has been used to describe the use of unrealistic materials in concept renders.